 Our five step pathway through the Prize is intended to help you to support your students through the process of creating an entry, with lesson plans and resources for each stage.

-We want to encourage you to use the pathway in whatever ways, and in whichever order, is most useful to you, as you guide your young people through initial inspiration, on to research, finding a form, planning and drafting, responding to feedback and finally submitting their finished piece!
+Please use the pathway in whatever ways, and in whichever order, is most useful to you as you guide your young people through initial inspiration, on to research, finding a form, planning and drafting, responding to feedback and finally submitting their finished piece.

 We also have GCSE Practice Papers for AQA English Language Paper 1 and 2, using the writings of George Orwell as the extracts.

-Are you a teacher or workshop leader using Orwell Youth Prize resources this year?
+Are you a teacher or workshop leader using The Orwell Youth Prize?
 We would love to hear from you!
 You can contact Tabby Hayward, the Youth Prize coordinator directly at email@example.com.

 - 2023 lesson plans and activities: Who’s in Control?

 - 2022 lesson plans and activities: Coming Up for Air: Writing the Climate Crisis